fenimore/starwhale/README.md

 ## TODO:
 - Find sweet spots
 	- for drain
 	- for star generation
 - Music
 - Make Pretty
 	- Sprite change should be more elegant
+	- Fonts, yo
 - Difficult is n'importe qoui
 - Too ugly